LibEMG/libemg/docs/source/documentation/filtering/filtering_doc.md

 - **Powerline Interference:** 50/60 Hz noise, caused by proximity to wired electronic devices.
 - **Motion Artifact:** <20 Hz noise, caused by the movement of the limb and, correspondingly, measurement equipment, changing the contact characteristics between the electrodes and the skin.

-It is also important to note that many hardware devices (such as the Myo and Delsys) have the option for built-in filtering.
+**Note that many hardware devices (such as the Myo and Delsys) have the option for built-in filtering.**

 By creating a dictionary with the filter parameters including:
 - **name:** The name of the filter.